The 10 Best States To Live In 2025, According To A New Report

 Nebraska

-The healthcare system is also reliable, ranking a respectable #24 by the Commonwealth Fund and #18 by America's Health Rankings.
-Infrastructure is Nebraska's secret weapon.
-U.S. News & World Report ranks it #1 because of its high-quality roads, short commute times, and a renewable portfolio that nearly doubles the country's standard.
-With leisure, the state offers the unique landscape of the Sandhills, Omaha's Henry Doorly Zoo & Aquarium, and the culinary scenes of Lincoln.
-Plus, you can go "tanking" — floating down a river in a galvanized livestock trough — a uniquely Nebraskan pastime.
-Family-related, Omaha and Papillion are lauded for their friendly atmosphere and close-knit sense of community, where you know your neighbors and kids still play outside.
-Want to migrate to Nebraska at 50?
-First, calculate how much you need to safely retire, then make your move.
+The healthcare system is also fairly reliable, ranking a respectable No. 24 by the Commonwealth Fund, and No. 18 by America's Health Rankings.
+Meanwhile, U.S. News & World Report ranks the state No. 1 in infrastructure due to its high-quality roads and short commute times.
+When it comes to leisure activities, the state has unique landscapes and offerings including the Sandhills, Omaha's Henry Doorly Zoo & Aquarium, and the culinary scenes of Lincoln.
+Omaha and Papillion are also both lauded for their friendly atmosphere and close-knit sense of community.

 Massachusetts

-Massachusetts boasts the #1 healthcare system nationwide, according to the Commonwealth Fund, has the highest percentage of insured residents, and the lowest premature death rate.
+Massachusetts boasts the No. 1 healthcare system nationwide, according to the Commonwealth Fund, and has the highest percentage of insured residents and the lowest premature death rate.
 Safety is also a key strength there, ranking third for property crime rates.
 The public transportation network –– particularly the MBTA in Boston –– is staggeringly efficient.
-Be ready, drivers.
-Boston traffic is nightmarish, and about 49% of the state's major roads remain in poor condition.
+However, Boston traffic can be nightmarish, and about 49% of the state's major roads remain in poor condition.
 On recreation, Massachusetts offers everything from spending a summer weekend on Cape Cod or Martha's Vineyard to hiking the scenic Berkshire Mountains in the fall.
 And of course, historical and cultural Boston promises year-round entertainment.

 North Dakota

-North Dakota's high quality-of-life scores are rooted in tangible, everyday benefits that are rare elsewhere.
-The state constantly ranks among the best places to live in, landing #7 in CNBC's review and an impressive #3 in WalletHub's 2025 report.
-As of April 2025, the median home price stood at a staggeringly low $298,500—almost fictional compared to the national average of over $418,000.
-These reasonable costs help tenants too, who can rent a typical two-bedroom apartment for $960.
-Grocery bills are a financial breather as well, with weekly spending around $265.11 — even less when applying shopping strategies to save money.
-The income tax has a top rate of just 2.5%, and Social Security benefits are not taxed at all.
+North Dakota's high quality-of-life scores are rooted in tangible, everyday benefits.
+The state ranks among the best places to live, landing No. 7 in CNBC's review and an impressive No. 3 in WalletHub's report on housing costs.
+As of April 2025, the median home price stood at $298,500, compared to the national average of over $418,000.
+These reasonable costs help renters too, with the median two-bedroom apartment renting for $960 in 2025, according to Consumer Affairs.
+Grocery bills are also more affordable, with weekly spending around $265.11 — or even less when applying shopping strategies to save money.

 Hawaii

-Hawaii landed on this list for its air and water grade, factors heavily weighted in CNBC's Quality of Life score.
+Hawaii landed on this list for its air and water grade, factors heavily weighted in CNBC's quality of life ranking.
 Also, because it's the happiest state in America, according to WalletHub.
-And no, it's not because everyone gets a lei at the airport.
-This happiness is linked to health.
-Hawaiians enjoy the longest average life expectancy in the entire nation, and their healthcare system ranks #2 by the Commonwealth Fund's 2025 Scorecard — only 4% of adults are uninsured.
-This commitment to well-being extends to public safety.
-Despite being a major global tourist destination, USAFacts reports that violent crime rates are at 218 incidents per 100,000 people, a downward trend over the past decade.
+Hawaiians enjoy the longest average life expectancy in the nation, and their healthcare system ranks No. 2 by the Commonwealth Fund, with only 4% of adults being uninsured.
+Plus, despite being a major global tourist destination, that violent crime rate in the state are 218 incidents per 100,000 people, a downward trend over the past decade, according to USAFacts.

-Quite fascinating too is the Aloha State's tax paradox.
-At first glance, the income tax (topping out at 11%) seems punishing.
+At first glance, Hawaii's income tax (topping out at 11%) seems punishing.
 However, a closer look reveals that Social Security benefits and most pensions are not taxed at all.
 Plus, Hawaii offers the lowest property tax rate in the U.S. (0.32%).
-On recreational opportunities, absurdly abundant.
-The National Park Service shows 59 parks (state and national) across the five major islands, including the awe-inspiring Hawaii's Volcanoes and Haleakala National Parks.
-Now, let's address the elephant in the room.
-Living in Hawaii is breathtakingly expensive.
-As of September 2025, the median home price was $760,000, 40th place for housing costs, per Visual Capitalist.
-Daily expenses are also steep; the weekly grocery bill is a whopping $333.88, way higher than the $270 national average.
-Frequent dining out is almost unaffordable for the common mortal.
-But you can save money with some restaurant tricks.
+For recreational opportunities, the National Park Service lists 59 parks (state and national) across the five major islands — including the awe-inspiring Hawaii's Volcanoes and Haleakala National Parks.
+With that said, living in Hawaii is expensive.
+As of April 2025, the median home price was $760,000, per PropertyShark.
+Daily expenses are also steep; with weekly grocery bills hitting over $330 – significantly higher than the national average of $270.

 Connecticut